 Provide technical support for Campus Grids users and administrators as needed.

+Provide technical support for OSG Sites as needed.

-Assist the Executive Team in providing guidance to and working with the Operations, and Software area coordinators to communicate and facilitate the resolution of issues in the prioritization and planning of activities, assessment of success, and allocation of effort across the areas.
+Work as part of the Executive Team in providing guidance to and working with the Operations, and Software area coordinators to communicate and facilitate the resolution of issues in the prioritization and planning of activities, assessment of success, and allocation of effort across the areas.

 Operations: